mehulgadodia/AI-demo-jarvis/README.md

 # AI-demo-jarvis
-this is an experimental code to build something like jarvis
+ an experimental code build something like jarvis

+you might need to change the Disk location in the codes from (D) drive to  whatsoever drive

+just search for D: and C: using ctrl H and change to appropriate location